What is Armstrongism?

 Later Exposures

-Several years after that, I began to attend WCG services and was baptized in 1977.
+Several years after reading anti-COG literature, I began to attend WCG services and was baptized in 1977.

 From time to time, when I had theological discussions, someone would bring up the term Armstrongism.